 The strength Marriam showed throughout those harrowing 7 months surprised all the hospital staff who cared for her.
 In the end, Mr. and Mrs. Rehman were blessed with their second child, a healthy baby girl they named Haram.
 “After Haram was born, my wife underwent surgery as part of her treatment plan.
 In April 2019 she won the battle against cancer.
 At Shaukat Khanum Hospital we found the hope we’d lost with that initial diagnosis.
 Now my wife’s only wish is that our children grow up to become doctors.
 She hopes they will help save the lives of others, just as the doctors here saved the life of their mother.”

 Every year, at Shaukat Khanum Hospital, we witness so many ‘hopeless cases’ where poor cancer patients, like Marriam, beat cancer against all the odds.
 Their recovery is possible through the will of Allah (swt) and your Zakat and Sadaqah.
-This Ramadan, she and all our patients who were able to receive free treatment thanks to your support, have a message:
+She and all our patients who were able to receive free treatment thanks to your support, have a message:

 Thank you for not giving up on us.
-May Allah (swt) bless you and your families in this month of blessings.
-Ramadan Mubarak.
+May Allah (swt) bless you and your families.

-Are you giving Zakat this Ramadan?
+Are you giving Zakat and Sadaqah?
 Why not give it to sponsor the full or partial treatment of a cancer patients like Marriam, and give a family hope of life.
 Find out More.Zakat Guide and Calculator Heal with your Zakat Give your Zakat to support a patient’s treatment Back to Latest News